ekatwood/token_mint/README.md

 3% of tokens are sent to the MOONROCKET treasury vault as a fee and staked for 6 months.

-97% of tokens are sent to your browser wallet extension (Solflare or MetaMask).
+97% of tokens are sent to your blockchain wallet (Solflare or MetaMask).

 Other features: